tdd-ai/python-api-template/README.md

-# Julia API Template - Simple Tokenizer
+# Python API Template - Simple Tokenizer

-This repo contains an example of an API of [SimpleTokenizer.jl](https://github.com/tdd-ai/SimpleTokenizer.jl) in Julia.
+This repo contains an example of an API of [simple-tokenizer](https://github.com/tdd-ai/simple-tokenizer) in Python.

 The following project structure is recommended :